MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 - Upgrades from 32-bit to 64-bit architectures aren't supported.
 All releases of Windows Server since Windows Server 2008 R2 are 64-bit only.
 - Upgrades from one language to another aren't supported.
 - If the server is an Active Directory domain controller, you can't convert it to a retail version.
 See [Upgrade Domain Controllers to Windows Server](../identity/ad-ds/deploy/upgrade-domain-controllers.md) for important information.
-- Upgrades from pre-release versions (previews) of Windows Server aren't supported.
+- Upgrades from prerelease versions (previews) of Windows Server aren't supported.
 Perform a clean installation of Windows Server.
 - Upgrades that switch from a Server Core installation to a Server with Desktop Experience installation or vice versa aren't supported.
 - Upgrades from a previous Windows Server installation to an evaluation copy of Windows Server aren't supported.
 Evaluation versions should be installed as clean installations.
 - When you upgrade from a previous version to a new version, the default is to retain the existing operating system edition.
 For example, the default is to upgrade from Standard (previous version) to Standard (new version), from Datacenter (previous version) to Datacenter (new version), or from Datacenter: Azure Edition (previous version) to Datacenter: Azure Edition (new version).